mendix/docs/content/en/docs/howto8/logic-business-rules/set-up-error-handling.md

 * Always use a log activity to print the error message and stack trace
 * Never use the continue option, since that doesn't give you the option to print any info (the platform will just ignore the error)
-* Always add custom error handling on integration or e-mail activities
+* Always add custom error handling on integration or email activities
 * Don’t over-do it – you can specify a lot of complicated error handling combinations, but this makes it more difficult (and slower) for the platform to evaluate the microflow, and it also makes it more difficult to predict the exact behavior in case of an exception

 ## 7 Read More